What is fifth disease?

-Caused by the human parvovirus B19, Fifth Disease is highly contagious.
-Like the common cold and many other viruses, it spreads through contact with respiratory secretions.
-Once infected, a susceptible person usually develops symptoms within 4–14 days.
-Children are contagious before the rash appears, meaning they are likely infecting others without knowing they have the disease.
-Once the rash surfaces, the child is no longer considered contagious.
+Like the common cold and many other viruses, fifth disease spreads through contact with respiratory secretions (such as saliva and nasal mucus) when an infected person sneezes or coughs.
+Children are most contagious when they have cold-like symptoms and before a rash appears, meaning they are likely infecting others without knowing they have the disease.
+Once the rash surfaces, your child is no longer contagious.

 As with most viruses, parents of an otherwise healthy child should focus on relieving their child’s symptoms until the parvovirus runs its course.
 Children showing symptoms should get plenty of rest and drink lots of fluids.
 Your child’s physician may also recommend acetaminophen or ibuprofen (over-the-counter medications) to ease fever and pain.
-However, do not give aspirin to children under the age of 12 or to teens under the age of 19 with a viral illness.
-Research has established a link between the use of aspirin and Reye’s syndrome, a rare but serious illness.
+Do not give aspirin to children under the age of 12 or to teens under the age of 19 with a viral illness.

 How can Fifth Disease be prevented?

 Frequent handwashing is the best way to reduce your child’s chances of getting fifth disease and other childhood viruses.
 Though there’s no vaccine for fifth disease, once you’ve been infected, you become immune to it.
 In many cases, people are immune to the disease (due to an unknown childhood bout with the illness) but don’t know it.
 If you or your child is at risk for parvovirus complications, talk to your doctor about blood tests that can help determine if someone is immune to the parvovirus or if he or she has recently become infected.